 What Is A Cash-In Refinance And Should You Consider One?

 Your home isn’t just a place to entertain, eat and sleep.
 It’s also likely your biggest financial asset.
 The cash value of your home enables you to do a lot of things with it.
-Most are familiar with the term cash-out refinance, but a cash-in refinance can help open up more financial flexibility for you.
+Most are familiar with refinancing, specifically the term cash-out refinance, but a cash-in refinance can help open up more financial flexibility for you.

 In this article, we’ll take on the basics of a cash-in refinance and why you might want to look into one.
 We’ll also touch on disadvantages and alternatives.

-This can enable you to secure better terms because the less money lenders need to loan you, the less risk they take on.
+This can enable you to secure better terms because the less money mortgage lenders need to loan you, the less risk they take on.
 You could get a lower interest rate because it’s considered a safer investment on their end.
 You also end up with a smaller principal balance in the new transaction.

 What’s The Difference Between Cash-In And Cash-Out Refinances?

 A cash-in refinance is the opposite of a cash-out refinance.
 In a cash-in refinance, you're putting more equity into your home.
-In a cash-out refinance, you’re converting existing equity in your home into cash that you can use for other things such as home repairs, debt consolidation or to shore up your retirement account, for example.
+In a cash-out refinance, you’re converting existing equity in your home into cash that you can use for other things such as home improvements, debt consolidation or to shore up your retirement account, for example.
 In return, you’re taking on a bigger mortgage balance.

 An easy way to remember this is that with a cash-in refinance, you go into closing ready to cut a check.
 With a cash-out refinance, you get a check a few days after the loan closes.